philgyford/samuelpepys-twitter/README.md

 Any tweets that match those conditions will be tweeted a couple of seconds apart, in the order their datetimes are in.

+## Testing

+Use the included `tester.py` script to check the formatting of all tweet files.
+It will list errors for any tweets that are in the wrong order, or that are too long. eg:

+	$ python tester.py

+	FILE tweets/1660/01.txt
+	 1660-01-31 12:40: Time is after previous time (1660-01-31 11:00:00).

+	FILE tweets/1660/08.txt
+	 1660-08-28 22:50: Tweet is 141 characters long.

 ## Configuration

 Configuration can either be set in a config file or in environment settings.
 If `config.cfg` is present, that is used, otherwise environment settings.
 Copy `config_example.cfg` to `config.cfg` to use that.